VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/currency-type.md

 # CurrencyType ==~object~==

-The `CurrencyType` is utilized to store information about a specific currency.
+This type is utilized to store information about a specific currency.

 ## Fields